datenstrom/yellow/TASKLIST.md

 - [ ] Updated edit extension toolbar, improved emoji and icon selection dialog.
 Give users more control.
 - [ ] Updated edit extension toolbar, improved link and file selection dialog.
 Give users more control.
 - [ ] Updated edit extension toolbar, menu for buttons on small screens.
 Disappearing buttons.
-- [x] Updated gallery extension, popup can be triggered from link.
+- [x] Updated gallery extension, popup can be triggered by clicking on a link.
 Give users more flexibility.
 - [ ] Updated icon extension, SVG stack instead of WOFF font.
 Developers want consistent files formats.
 - [ ] Updated image extension, different media files for light and dark mode.
 Give users more control.
 - [ ] Updated mailer extension, make standalone SMTP extension.
 Websites may not have a working mail system.
-- [x] Updated markdown extension, general block element for formatting with CSS.
+- [x] Updated Markdown extension, better block elements.
 Make it more intuitive.
 - [ ] Updated feed extension, short URL for the feed.xml.
 Users don't like the long URL, it's ugly.
 - [ ] Updated sitemap extension, short URL for the sitemap.xml.
 Users don't like the long URL, it's ugly.
 - [x] Removed googlecalendar, googlemap and youtube extension.
 General dislike for invasive services.